luotiangang/learngit/readme.txt

 create new branch dev
-modification to readme from branch dev modification again to readme from dev test confilict modification from master test conflict 6.30 tseting again conflict, on 7.1 haha
+modification to readme from branch dev modification again to readme from dev test confilict modification from master test conflict 6.30,modified on 7.1 tseting again conflict, on 7.1 haha